-- 1. A PASCO SCIENTIFIC CORP apparatus. - 2.
-A 4 milliwatt He-Ne laser for illumination of the drops.
-The laser is fastened to the supporting plate so that its light cannot enter your eyes accidentally.
+- 1. A Leybold GmbH apparatus. - 2.
+A He-Ne laser pointer is used for illumination of the drops.
+The laser is fastened so that its light cannot enter your eyes accidentally.
 However, be careful, and do not thoughtlessly unfasten the laser or introduce shiny or reflecting objects into the laser beam. - 3.
-The high voltage is generated and stabilized within the PASCO apparatus and is measured precisely with a Data Precision Model 1450 multimeter.
-A correction for the finite input impedance of the meter may be required. - 4.
+The high voltage is generated and stabilized within the Leybold apparatus and is measured precisely with the volt meter on the control panel. - 4.
 The time is measured by a small counter controlled by a microswitch and a 100 kHz crystal oscillator.
 The count is visible on LEDs and is precise to the least count of 0.01 seconds.
-The counter is zeroed when the microswitch is pressed and the count starts.
-The count stops when the switch is released. - 5.
-The apparatus and laser are mounted on one plate (for safety) which can be adjusted so that the electric field E is vertical. - 6.
-An atomizer contains a non-volatile oil of known density.
+Eight readings can be stored.
+A reading is not stored until the next reading is started. - 5.
+An atomizer contains mineral oil of known density.